WELCOME TO PRESCHOOL!

 (Scroll down for our Calendar)

-Notes will be sent home later with more details (there will not be a full day of school these days)
+*Notes will be sent home later with details for both of these events

 About The Unit